ECS153/final-project-12am/README.md

     1. Open browser and type in `http://3dfa15c1160e.ngrok.io`

-    2. Now you could skip the section "Run Flask API LOCALLY" and jump to "Training/Testing on Flask API"
+    2. Now you could skip the section "Run Flask API locally" and jump to "Training/Testing on Flask API"

     3. If this link expired, check out the following instuction on how to run Flask locally